-"When I sync my iPhone 4 with my iTunes, the latter starts to make a backup before doing the actual sync.
+"When I sync my iPhone 8 with my iTunes, the latter starts to make a backup before doing the actual sync.
 This backup often takes a lot of time to make, which is very annoying.
 What is even worse is that the backup is stored on my C-partition.
 I consider a backup being data, and I wish to store data in a different location than the one used for my operating system.
-Could anyone in this forum advise me how to accomplish this?"
+Could anyone in this forum advise me on how to accomplish this?"

 - Excerpted active question in StackExchange.com